AYUSH-ISHAN/Devnagri-Handwritten-Recognition/README.md

 fine and it works ..

 # THE DATASET:
 I used the dataset provided by Kaggle whose link is: https://www.kaggle.com/jhashanku007/devnagri-hindi-dataset
+Some reference image are added here..
+And also some of the other image which it predicted correctly.
 But feel free to use your dataset...

 # HOW TO RUN ON YOUR TRAINING AND TEST SET: